SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2A/README.md

 ![image](assets/10.png)

 9. But before you can do the changes in the mapping guideline, you should add the necessary segment group for the “Tax” into the target MIG that is based on the EDIFACT ORDRSP.
 For this purpose, you should
-    1. Enable the edit mode, and
+    1. Enable the edit mode
     2. Confirm the message for creating a new draft version in case you had an active status of the MAG
     3. Click on the link of the target MIG above of the structure of the target MIG.